Dihydrogen oxide, or dihydrogen monoxide. Does this chemical sound dangerous?

 To understand some of water’s properties, you need to know more about its chemical structure.
 As you have seen, each molecule of water consists of one atom of oxygen and two atoms of hydrogen.
 The oxygen atom in a water molecule attracts negatively-charged electrons more strongly than the hydrogen atoms do.
 As a result, the oxygen atom has a slightly negative charge, and the hydrogen atoms have a slightly positive charge.
 A difference in electrical charge between different parts of the same molecule is called polarity, making water a polar molecule.
 The diagram in Figure below shows water’s polarity.

 Water Molecule.
 This diagram shows the positive and negative parts of a water molecule.
+It also depicts how a charge, such as on an ion (Na or Cl, for example) can interact with a water molecule.

 Hydrogen Bonding in Water Molecules.
 Hydrogen bonds form between nearby water molecules.
 How do you think this might affect water’s properties?